beancount/docs/docs/09_beancount_query_language.md

 ### Clearing Income & Expenses<a id="clearing-income-expenses"></a>

 In order to produce a balance sheet, we need to transfer final balances of the Income and Expenses to an Equity “current earnings” account (sometimes called “retained earnings” or “net income”; you can select the specific account name to use using options in the input file).
-The resulting balances of income statement accounts should be zero. (see beancount.ops.summarize.clear() for implementation details.)
+The resulting balances of income statement accounts should be zero (see beancount.ops.summarize.clear() for implementation details).

 You can clear like this: